 - Clean plastic strip doors and other equipment regularly, according to manufacturer’s instructions.
 Some systems have air-cleaning filters that can be cleaned or replaced.

 - Brush off air curtains every few months.

 - Wipe down the unit’s interior workings ever few months.

 - Check the connections periodically.

 These tips can help you determine when it’s time to repair or replace your air curtain.
 The life of an air curtain can vary widely, depending on quality of product and installation, and how well it has been maintained.
-But here are some signs that it may need to be repaired:
+But here are some signs that it may soon need repair:

 Noise: Fans go out of balance and components can break.
 If you hear excessive noise from the fan, it may need replacement.

 Airstream falters.
-If the air stream is inconsistent or diminishes, it’s probably time to replace the unit.
+If the air stream is inconsistent or gets weaker, it’s probably time to replace the unit.

-Ceases operation: Depending on how old the unit is, it may make more sense to replace it than to try to get it fixed.
+Ceases operation: Depending on how old the unit is, if it quits working it may make more sense to replace it than to try to get it fixed.